2022 Tagging Kits will begin shipping in August.

 - NOTE: Tagging kits are non-refundable.

-- Peak fall migration season is from September - November.
+- The fall migration season is from August–November.
 This is the only time of year we ship tagging kits.

-- Tagging kits ship via USPS First Class Mail without tracking numbers.
+- Tagging kits ship via USPS First Class Mail in brightly colored envelopes without tracking numbers.

 - USPS First Class Mail can take 5-7 days to be delivered.